Saturday, 11 April 2009

 Lutz told us they intended to walk to the top of the ridge, and we were welcome to join them.

 "What about the bus??", we asked.
-He told us there was one due at 5:00PM, so we trusted him and set off upwards, chatting and getting to know one another.
+He told us there was one due back at 5:00PM, so we trusted him and set off upwards, chatting and getting to know one another.

 This was where we got off the bus.
 The weather had started cloudy, but now the sun was out, and it was clearing.
 Time to put on the sun tan lotion!